Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Then with Rosetta Stone, I love the visuals and voice recognition technology, but the lessons are just incredibly repetitive and it can be frustrating at times with no guidance in English.
+Then with Rosetta Stone, I love the visuals and voice recognition technology, but the lessons can be repetitive and somewhat boring at times (though they do offer a ton of cool bonus resources and tools).

 However, with Babbel, I feel like you get the best of all worlds: diverse, fast moving lessons that only take 10 or 15 minutes; smart, efficient grammar lessons; spaced reviews; speaking practice; and a bunch of cool extras.